ndavol/nlp-with-ruby/FAQ.md

 efficient and use Ruby bindings for Java, C and C++ based libraries.
 And sometimes buying newer hardware can be cheaper than writing everything in C++.
 It's definitely your choice!

+## How do you call list items?

+Every library list item has the naming after the Ruby library.
+The name is the exact wording of the `require` statement to facilitate search and memoization.
+That's why it is called `treat` and not `Treat`.